ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 # Connecting an external application
 {: #connecting-external-app}

 Connection information is available in the _Service Credentials_ section from the left sidebar.
+In order to connect an application or service to {{site.data.keyword.databases-for-postgresql}}, you will need to make at least one service credential.
+Click on **New Credential**, give a name to the credential, and click **Add** to provision the new credential.
+Both the username and password are auto-generated, and filled into the connection strings provided under _View Credentials_.
 The below table describes the types of connections to your service that are available.

 Field Name | Description
 ----------|-----------